-Have you met
+Have you met Tommy?

-Tommy?
+Tommy the Turtle and his best pal Buzz raced into classrooms around the to Blizzards to Fire Safety and even Tornadoes!

-Tommy the Turtle and his best pal Buzz raced into classrooms around the State to help students learn about preparing for a variety of natural disasters and even Tornadoes!
+State to help students learn about preparing for a variety of natural disasters

 Floods

 All of these wonderful books created by the South Dakota Office of Emergency Management are available for free online at: www.bReady.sd.gov.